*Prices correct for 2019/2020 new students. Subject to potential annual increase in September 2020.

 This course is assessed through coursework with a range of methods such as design work, writing technical reports and exams.

-Course code: OLPBJ Level: 7
+Course code: OLPBJ Level 7 qualification

-Additive manufacturing is an emerging advanced manufacture technology, sometimes referred to as 3D-printing.
+Additive manufacturing is an emerging advanced manufacture technology, sometimes referred to as 3D printing.
 Derby and the East Midlands are dominated by employment in advanced engineering and related industries, but there is a global lack of specialised graduates who can work in supply chain companies.

-Through studying this online masters degree you will gain extensive subject knowledge, allowing you greater confidence when managing people and undertaking technical leadership roles in the fields of advanced materials, additive manufacturing and their applications.
+Through studying this online masters degree you will gain extensive subject knowledge, giving you greater confidence when managing people and undertaking technical leadership roles in the fields of advanced materials, additive manufacturing and their applications.